libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 # File format support improvements

-There have been the usual range of improvements to file format support.
+There have been the usual range of minor improvements to file format support.
 Briefly:

 ### `tiffsave` and `dzsave` to target